sabagh1994/fw-pGENMi/README.md

 4) Preprocess the multi-omics data, downloaded from google drive in step 2, to create input files with different evidence types for pgenmi and fwpgenmi training.
    Navigate to `preprocess` folder and follow the instructions.
 5) Run bash scripts in `exc` folder to perform,\
-   i.
+   (i).
 Cross-validation on pgenmi/fwpgenmi.\
-   ii.
+   (ii).
 Train final models using the best hyper parameters setting (regulatory distance, $L_2$ regularization coefficient).\
-   iii.
+   (iii).
 Rank the transcription factors for their association to phenotype, e.g., cancer progression in this study.\
-   iv.
+   (iv).
 Derive gene sets mediating the impact of highly-ranked TFs on phenotype.
 These sets can be used as gene signatures in survival analysis.\
-   v.
+   (v).
 Cluster multi-omics profiles of TCGA COAD patients and perform survival analysis using the gene signatures derived from (iv).

 **Note:** The evidence input files used in this study are available on google drive (download by running `exc/01_data_download.sh`), so you can skip preprocessing the multi-omics data (Step 4).